dhairya0904/wordVectors/README.md

 # WordVectors

 A word vector model for word embedding.
 The methods are based on Gensim Word2Vec implementation.
-Put your files(int .txt format) in data folder and run createWordVectorModel.
+Put your files(in .txt format) in data folder and run createWordVectorModel.
 Your model will be saved in trained folder.

 Requirments:
 1. Re (Regular Expression)